 About Mt Aso -Active Volcano-

 The active volcano Mt Aso is a symbol of Kumamoto.
-A few-time catastrophic eruption occurred back in history, brought us some heavy blows but also blessings to human’s life, such as the beautiful scenery offered by its caldera and Onsen.
+A few-time catastrophic eruption occurred back in history, brought us some heavy blows but also blessings to human’s life, such as the beautiful scenery offered by its caldera and Onsen (Hot springs).
 On this tour, take a ride to active volcano Mt Aso in the guide’s car and plunge on into the caldera of the active volcano that ranges 25 km from North to South and 18 km from East to West.
-Go through a scenic pavement called “Milk Road”, seeing cows, cattle and horses on the beautiful plains stretching out over the hills of caldera.
-You will explore within the caldera where around 27,000 people have lived in with the active volcano.
+You will explore within the caldera where around 45,000 people have lived close to the active volcano.
 It’s quite unusual that human have formed the sustainable community, reclamation work and even railway operation inside the caldera of an active volcano, worldwide.
 At the moment, the crater of Mt Aso is open and possible to visit to view its live crater.

-Then, move up to “Kusasenri” zone to view a landscape of the magnificent volcano with the beautiful scenery of Kusasenri, a grassy plain .
-Due to the level 1 warning out of 5 levels of the Volcanic Alert Level that restricts visitors to go up to the top of Mt “Naka-dake“, the crater peak, cannot have a look at the crater though (8 Aug 2017 at present), it’s a wonderful experience to take a short walk to a small hill on the filed of “Kusasenri” (=1,000-mile grassy plain) viewng the landscape of Mt Aso’s peaks and the crater mountain.
+Then we move on to view a landscape of the magnificent volcano with the beautiful scenery of a grass land “Kusasenri” (=1,000-mile grass land).
+It’s a wonderful experience to take a short hike up to a small hill on the filed of Kusasenri, viewing the landscape of Mt Aso’s peaks and the crater.

 ITINERARY & PRICE

 17:00 Drop-off at JR Higo Ozu St and you take a train back for Kumamoto St

 Aso Tour Includes:

-If you would really like to have a look at the crater, helicopter service is highly recommended.
+If you would really like to have a look at the crater in a different way, helicopter service is highly recommended.
 It costs some extra money to get this though, you can enjoy a luxurious moment like no other ordinary tourists do.
 But please note this service is only available from Friday – Monday, national holidays and the day after each of them.
 Check out the following footage what it is like when you get this service.

 Why don’t you have Aso’s specialty, “Aka Ushi” (Red Beef)?
-The beef comes from a breed of Japanese beef cattle called “The Japanese Brown”.
-Here in Kumamoto, they are called Aka Ushi or Red Beef, named after its colour of fat.
+The beef comes from a unique breed of Japanese beef cattle called “The Japanese Brown”.
+Here in Kumamoto, they are called Aka Ushi or Red Beef, named after its colour of meat.
 Generally speaking, Japanese beef (a.k.a.
 Wagyu) is well known for its marbled meat with various amount of intramuscular fat, but Aka Ushi contains less fat and good lean meat pastured on the vast fertile field with green grass growing thanks to the volcanic soil.
-You can cook the beef as you like on a hot plate made from lava of the volcano, available at the restaurant “New Kusasenri”.
+You can cook local beef as you like over charcoal in a local restaurant “Takamori Dengaku no sato” (高森田楽の里).